Le Morne Brabant

-Le Morne Brabant Mountain was submitted to the candidate list of the World Heritage Sites in 2003.
-In 2008, the nomination process concluded when UNESCO inscribed the site on the World Heritage List.
+UNESCO added Morne Brabant Mountain to the World Heritage List in 2008.

+The coast off Le Morne Brabant is often cited as the location of an underwater waterfall.

 Peninsula

 The peninsula is steeped in cultural myth and legend in the early 19th century as a suggested refuge for Maroons and people who escaped slavery.
 After the abolition of slavery in Mauritius, on 1 February 1835 it is rumored that a police expedition was dispatched there ostensibly to inform those who escaped slavery that emancipation had made them legally free men and women.
 The arrival of the police at the base of the mountain was (according to legend) misinterpreted by the former slaves who had scrambled to the summit (fearing that they were to be arrested and re-enslaved) and subsequently elected to leap to their deaths from the rock and die by suicide by landing in the ocean, rather than be recaptured back into slavery.
 Since 1987 the date is celebrated (particularly by Mauritian creoles) as the Annual Commemoration of the Abolition of Slavery.

 Le Morne has been declared a World Heritage Site.
 The monument includes an inscription of this extract from the poem "Le Morne Territoire Marron" by Richard Sedley Assonne; "There were hundreds of them, but my people the maroons chose the kiss of death over the chains of slavery."